-7.3.4.1 CSST Tubing in Partitions.
-CSST installed vertically and horizontally in concealed wall spaces or partitions shall be protected in accordance with Table 7.3.4.1:
+7.3.4.1 CSST Tubing in Partitions

+CSST installed vertically and horizontally in concealed wall spaces or partitions shall be protected in accordance with Table 7.3.4.1 below:

-Table 7.3.4.1 Protection of CSST Tubing Installed in Concealed Wall Spaces and Partitions Tubing Orientation and Location Insulation Type Tubing Size less than one inch Tubing Size equal to or greater than one inch Vertical Wall None Single runs only.
+Table 7.3.4.1 Protection of CSST Tubing Installed in Concealed Wall Spaces and partitions TubingInsulatioOrientation andn TypeLocation1 Tubing Size less than one inch Tubing Size equal to or greater than one inch Vertical Wall None Single runs only.
 Tubing not secured to structure.
 CSST manufacturer specified strike plates at points of penetration.
 CSST Strike plates on both sides of wall.
 Same as CSST less than one inch with CSST manufacturer specified shielding device along entire length in concealed space.

-Table 7.3.4.1 (continued) Protection of CSST Tubing Installed in Concealed Wall Spaces and Partitions Tubing Orientation Insulation Type and Location Tubing Size less than one inch Tubing Size equal to or greater than one inch Vertical Wall Non-rigid Single runs only.
+Vertical Wall Non-Rigid Single runs only.
 Tubing not secured to structure.
 Tubing installed between insulation and wall board.
-CSST manufacturer specified strike plates at points of penetration Vertical Wall Rigid Schedule 40 pipe or CSST manuf device along entire length and at 1 Horizontal Wall N/A CSST manufacturer specified shielding device along length between studs and strike plates at points of penetration on both sides of wall.
+CSST manufacturer specified strike plates at points of penetration Vertical Wall Rigid Schedule 40 pipe or CSST manufacturer specified shielding device along entire length and at points of penetration.
+Horizontal Wall N/A CSST manufacturer specified shielding device along length between studs and strike plates at points of penetration on both sides of wall.
 Same as CSST less than one inch with CSST manufacturer specified shielding device along entire length in concealed space.

-- (4) Replace sub-section 7.9.2.4 with the following: - 7.9.2.4 Emergency and Other Shutoff Valves for Laboratories.
+(4) Replace sub-section 7.9.2.4 with the following:

+7.9.2.4 Emergency and Other Shutoff Valves for Laboratories

 Each laboratory room or space containing a gas outlet installed on tables, benches, or in hoods in educational, research, commercial, and industrial occupancies shall have an emergency shutoff valve through which all gas outlets are supplied.
 The emergency shutoff valve must be in a readily accessible space adjacent to the laboratory's egress door and identified as such.
-Additional non-emergency shutoff valves shall be provided in an accessible location for each individual table, bench, or hood equipped with gas outlets. - (5) Delete sub-section 7.13.2 and replace with the following: - 7.13.2 CSST.
+Additional non-emergency shutoff valves shall be provided in an accessible location for each individual table, bench, or hood equipped with gas outlets.

+(5) Delete sub-section 7.13.2 and replace with the following:

+7.13.2 CSST

 CSST systems shall be bonded in accordance with subsection 7.13.1 unless such bonding would be in conflict with manufacturer installation instructions.
 However, to the extent the manufacturer's installation instructions require additional bonding which falls within the scope of electrical licensure, this code shall not govern such requirements.
 In such instances, the installation may not be approved by a plumbing or gas inspector unless there is proof that an electrical permit has been obtained to perform such bonding.